 Relax on the journey.
 A travel pillow can be a great companion if you want to catch 40-winks on your journey, especially if it’s in the early hours of the morning.
 You can even get space-saving inflatable ones.

-Plan to get to the airport at least two hours before your flight.
+Plan to get to the airport at least three hours before your flight.
 No one likes going home and when you are tight on time it makes the journey even worse!
 Give yourself plenty of time to get to the airport so that you can go through check-in and security stress-free.

 Hiring a car, especially if you are a smaller party definitely allows you the most flexibility, as not only will you be able to get to your chosen destination, but you will be able to explore Andorra throughout your stay.
 It’s especially good if you are staying self-catering as it allows you to go to the larger out-of-town supermarkets to get your weekly shop, rather than relying on the smaller, more expensive in-resort shops.

 Do I need snow chains and snow tyres?
 Due to the nature and the altitude of the resorts they often experience snow fall that settles on the road.
 Although there is a very good and well practised system for clearing them you need to be fully prepared.
 You will definitely need to have snow chains, some hire companies can provide these, if not you can buy these locally in Andorra.
 If there is heavy snow the Police will set up road blocks and you will not be allowed to pass if you don’t have snow chains on, if you have snow tyres these are sometimes sufficient.
 You’ll find everything you need to know about driving in Andorra here.

 *Update* Police are now strongly enforcing a €180 fine if you don’t have either snow chains or snow tyres from 1st November to 15th May, so please be prepared.

 Will I need to pay extra for taking the car into Andorra?
 Potentially.
 Check with the hire company before you reserve the car and be very explicit with what you are using it for, they will let you know if there is a charge for crossing the border.